 Our contract manufacturer has manufactured both our Cell Pouch and mini-Cell Pouch technologies (ISO 13485; US FDA Quality System Regulations (QSR) 21 CFR 820; EU Medical Devices Regulation MDR 2017/745 and Canadian Medical Device Regulation (CMDR)) for preclinical and clinical evaluation.
 Device specifications have been established, a semi-automated manufacturing process developed, and the product manufactured, packaged and sterilized under strict regulatory guidelines suitable for testing in clinical trials in North America and Europe to complete the manufacturing process.
-Sterilization verification studies were completed, and the product previously released for testing in our human clinical trial in Canada with Sernova's ITA (Investigational
+Sterilization verification studies were completed, and the product previously released for testing in our human clinical trial in Canada with Sernova's ITA (Investigational Testing Authorization) under the jurisdiction of Health Canada.
+A two-year test has also been successfully completed demonstrating the stability of the product and packaging over this time period.
+Furthermore, Cell Pouches were also manufactured for our clinical study taking place at the University of Chicago.
+We anticipate additional manufacturing of the Cell Pouch will be required to supply the required product for the completion of our US Phase I/II Cell Pouch Clinical Trial.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED OCTOBER 31, 2019 AND 2018
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JANUARY 31, 2020 AND 2019